Visiting the Library

 If possible, we encourage you to use our services that do not require you to enter the building:

-- Use curbside pickup to get library materials (curbside pickup is indoors but can be accessed via the parking lot).
+- Use curbside pickup to get library materials.
 If you do not want to enter the building, please call 847-272-2147

 - Return materials in our drive-up book drop on the west side of the building (open 24/7)